 Contact Form

-The solution for BR1 for contact us form has two flavours
+The solution for BR1 for contact us form has two flavors

 Contact us form for a customer users that are logged in.

 Contact us form for an anonymous user.

 This main difference between the two forms is that the logged in user form has detailed information specific to their ship to as well as access to contact information of their assigned Sales Reps and CSRs.
 The anonymous user contact form contains generic contact information.